Delivering Excellence in Partnership Marketing

-It is beneficial to set aside budget for some partnership activations particularly when looking to secure partners from civil society.
+It is beneficial to set aside a budget for some partnership activations, particularly when looking to secure partners from civil society.
 This seed fund can cover the production of printed assets, collation costs etc. where support is key and otherwise unlikely if costs will be incurred by the partner.
 The size of the seed fund can range from hundreds to thousands of pounds depending on the scale and ambition of your activation.
 A civil society group may be very happy to support your work but may not have the budget and may need some help with this.

 Budget approvals and clearance

 As with any communications spend you need to follow your team’s usual approval process.
 For large campaigns with a budget over £100,000 this will include ministerial sign off and approval from the central GCS team in the Cabinet Office.
 You should ensure that your media and campaigns team are content with your approach and you have built in time for the necessary sign-off procedures.

 As the term suggests, partnerships are two-way relationships and should represent tangible value to both the government and the partner organisation.
 In order for partners to realise the benefits identified earlier, opportunities for partners to associate themselves with our activities should be provided in return for their support.

 While the specific value exchange should meet the needs of specific partner groups/individual partner organisations, a menu of suggested options is presented below.

 A page can be dedicated to partners on the campaign or department website.
 Typically this would consist of the partner logo and potentially a description of their commitments/supporting activity and relevant products and services.

 Name checks of supporting partners, summary of key partner activity and partner quotes can be featured in campaign press releases.